recommenders-team/recommenders/reco_utils/README.md

 On Windows you will need [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

+For more details about the software requirements that must be pre-installed on each supported platform, see the [setup guide](https://github.com/microsoft/recommenders/blob/main/SETUP.md).

+## Basic installation

 To install core utilities, CPU-based algorithms, and dependencies
 ```bash
 pip install --upgrade pip